zemahran/android-medical-assistant/README.md

 as an interface to a third party service.
 The mobile application is written in Java and the backend is written in Golang.
 Both communicate via an API.

-[Infermedica](https://developer.infermedica.com/) is the API on which Symptomate operates.
+[Infermedica](https://developer.infermedica.com/) is the API on which the assistant operates.
 Infermedica is an API for patient preliminary medical diagnosis.
 It utilizes an AI inference engine to analyze the data and provide a list of likely conditions and relevant observations.
 The engine makes it easy for the patient to interact with the app in natural unprocessed wording.